-Now you have decided to use this same idea to make a design for a table top by holding a smaller image (template of the design) in front of a light source.
+Now you have decided to use this same idea to make a design for a table top by holding a smaller image of the design in front of a light source.
 You vary the distance from the light source until the shadow on the wall appears to be the right size.
-Since you have no way of tracing the shadow on the wall, you record measurements as shown in the diagram below.
+Since you have no way of tracing the shadow on the wall, you record measurements as shown in the diagram on the Activity Sheet Shadows on the Wall.

-- 1. Using the information given in the diagram, explain how to find the actual dimensions of the table top. - 2.
+- 1. Using the information given in the diagram on the Activity Sheet Shadows on the Wall, explain how to find the actual dimensions of the table top. - 2.
 Suppose you go to your local home improvement store and ask the clerk in the lumber department to cut you a rectangular piece of furniture grade plywood with dimensions that require only two cuts to make the table top.
 What dimensions will you request and why?